 How much does it cost to open a small grocery store?

-What licenses do I need to open a grocery store?
+What licenses are required for a grocery store?

-How do I attract customers to my grocery store?
+How can I attract customers to my grocery store?